Modern slavery and human trafficking statement

 CMA strictly prohibits the use of modern slavery and human trafficking in our operations and supply chain.
 We have and will continue to be committed to implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation or in any of our supply chains.

-We expect that our suppliers will hold their own suppliers to the same high standards.
-Commitments Modern Slavery and Human Trafficking Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
-Human trafficking is where a person arranges or facilitates the travel of another person with a view to that person being exploited.
+- Modern Slavery and Human Trafficking Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.

-Modern slavery is a crime and a violation of fundamental human rights.
-Commitments We shall be a company that expects everyone working with us or on our behalf to support and uphold the following measures to safeguard against modern slavery
+Commitment: We shall be a company that expects everyone working with us or on our behalf to support and uphold measures to safeguard against modern slavery.

 Organisational structure

-We are known as Claims Management & Adjusting Ltd or CMA or CMA Adjusters; founded in 1994 by the current MD, Philip Swift.
-We own no limited trading subsidiary, by provide and are sometimes referred to as ‘England Highways’ (englandhighways.co.uk).
-The principal activity undertaken by the CMA is the resolution of insurance claims, principally vehicle related together with ancillary activities necessary to facilitate this.
+The principal activity undertaken by the CMA is the resolution of insurance claims.
+These are mainly vehicle related together with ancillary activities necessary to facilitate this.
 Additional activities include tracing, social media enquiries and obtaining vehicle data information.

-• Our policies on slavery and human trafficking
+Our policies on slavery and human trafficking

 CMA is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-Our Modern Slavery and Human Trafficking Policy demonstrate our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+In light of the obligation to report on measures to ensure that all parts of our business and supply chain are slavery free, we have put in place a designated Modern Slavery and Human Trafficking Policy.
+Our Modern Slavery and Human Trafficking Policy demonstrates our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.

 As part of our initiative to identify and mitigate risk we have in place: